iconidentify/atomforge/README.md

 This tool is intended for legitimate reverse engineering and analysis purposes.
 The original Ada32.dll and executables are required for operation.

-## Troubleshooting

-- Examples menu is empty or fails:
-  - Ensure golden test files exist under `bin/fdo_compiler_decompiler/golden_tests_immutable/`.
-  - Check the server logs for errors loading examples.
-- Hex paste errors:
-  - Hex length must be even after removing spaces.
-The UI will show a concise error if not.
-- File decompile not starting:
-  - Ensure a file is selected.
-The drop area will show a loaded state with the filename and size when ready.